Open Accessibility Menu

 Also, a cold lasts about seven to ten days.
 If you have itchy, watery eyes or eczema (a type of rash), or your nasal symptoms last for weeks, it’s probably an allergy.

 Occasionally, allergies can create conditions for bacterial infections to occur, including sinus infections, conjunctivitis, or bronchitis.
-See your primary healthcare provider or visit UF Health Central Emergency & Urgent Care for treatment.
+See your primary healthcare provider or visit a UF Health Central Emergency & Urgent Care for treatment.

 Our Emergency & Urgent Care Centers are open 24/7 to treat allergies.